kyverno/kyverno/charts/kyverno/README.md

 It contains an array of string templates that are passed through the `tpl` Helm function and joined together to produce the final `resourceFilters` written in the Kyverno config map.

 Please consult the [values.yaml](./values.yaml) file before overriding `config.resourceFilters` and use the apropriate templates to build your desired exclusions list.

+## High availability

+Running highly available Kyverno is crucial as the Kubernetes api server will invoke Kyverno webhook for almost all resource operations in the cluster.

+In order to run Kyverno in high availability mode, you should set `replicaCount` to `3` or more.
+You should also pay attention to anti affinity rules, spreading pods across nodes and availability zones.

 ## Source Code